 when we made known to you

 Peter “made known” two things about the Lord Jesus Christ, first, his “power,” and secondly, his Second Coming.
 He made known this information by revelation, by Scripture, when he first came to teach his readers.

 “Power” is inherent power.
 The Devil is mighty, but the Lord Jesus is almighty.
 The Devil is potent, but the Lord Jesus is Omnipotent.
 There is intrinsic power in His person and work.

-“Coming” is a technical term for the visit or arrival of a king or some important official.
+“Coming” is a technical term for a king’s visit or arrival or some important official.
 When “power” is associated with the coming of Christ, it connotes the idea of a powerful coming.
 Jesus will come by virtue of His personal power, and His coming will be decisive.

 Note this word for “power” in other New Testament passages:

 Mt 22:29, “Jesus answered and said to them, ‘You are mistaken, not knowing the Scriptures nor the power of God.'”

 Ac 1:8, “But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”

-The Holy Spirit is the internal dynamic who enables us to dynamically share Christ.
-He is the dynamo of the Christian life who enables the child of God to have victory over sin and live a life that is a credit to Christ.
+The Holy Spirit is the internal dynamic that enables us to share Christ dynamically.
+He is the Christian life’s dynamo who enables the child of God to have victory over sin and live a life that is a credit to Christ.

 Ro 15:13, “Now may the God of hope fill you with all joy and peace in believing, that you may abound in hope by the power of the Holy Spirit.”